ArekX/note-me/README.md

 # Note Me

-NoteMe is a simple, note-taking app with powerful features which help to to keep the ownership of your notes and keep them organized however you see fit.
+NoteMe is a simple, note-taking app with powerful features which help to keep the ownership of your notes and keep them organized however you see fit.

 ## Features